• 04/27/2026

 In 2025, the focus shifted further towards implementation.
 Under the motto “Less past, more future”, the Executive Circle was held outside Germany for the first time.
-In Milan, more than 70 executives and young talents came together to discuss topics such as predictive maintenance, new business models and sustainability.
-The character of the format was deliberately retained: workshops and open discussions on equal footing instead of a traditional conference.
-The real added value comes from the exchange, not from the stage.
+Around 70 industry executives gathered in Milan to discuss key developments in the automotive industry within the context of the aluminium foundry sector, following Professor Stefan Bratzel’s keynote address, ‘Theses on the future trends in the automotive industry’.
+The format was deliberately kept informal: workshops and open discussions among peers, rather than a traditional conference.
+The added value comes from the exchange of ideas, not from the stage.

 Next EUROGUSS Executive Circle: 1–2 July 2026 in France